HussainAther/philosophy/heuristic/problemsolving.md

 ### Function Optimization

 We can optimize functions globally or locally.
-Global seeks optimal structures or approximations over the entire problem domain scope while local focuses on optimal structures within constrained regions of the decisino variable search space (such as a single peak or valley within a defined area).
+Global seeks optimal structures or approximations over the entire problem domain scope while local focuses on optimal structures within constrained regions of the decision variable search space (such as a single peak or valley within a defined area).
 Drawing from evolutionary computation, swarm intelligence, and similar sub-fields of computational intelligence, we may also optimize routines and methods using parallelization that can exploit similarities between parallel hardware to optimize communication to computation ratios (known as granularity).